Feature Focus: Social Polls

 Another great use of social polling is to expose how views change before and after working through an elearning module.

-In this scenario-based module learners are shown a short scenario and asked to judge whether a person is guilty or not.
+In this scenario-based module, learners are shown a short scenario and asked to judge whether or not a person is guilty.

 FF_Social_Polls_6.png

-The learner then dives deeper into the scenario, exploring the cases for and against each piece of evidence involved.
+The learner then dives deeper into the scenario, exploring the cases for and against each piece of evidence.

 FF_Social_Polls_7.png